bwei98/diplomacy/README.md

         Change NUM_TERRITORIES

 ### Known bugs:
-Traces and verbosity has NOT been implemented with builds and retreats

 Moving into a friendly territory that is evacuated in the same turn (e.g. A Ber - Kie, F Kie - Den) fails

-Builds are not given for newly acquired supply centers